shakebugs/shake-docs/docs/android/user-feedback/invoke.md

 when you call `ShakeScreen.NEW` they will be automatically attached to a ticket.

-If enabled, [activity history](android/configuration-and-data/activity-history.md), [black box](android/configuration-and-data/black-box.md) and all other data are also automatically attached, no additional code is required.
+If enabled, [activity history](android/configuration-and-data/activity-history.md), [black box](android/configuration-and-data/black-box.md) and all other data are also automatically attached.
+No additional code is required.